mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 7 Life Event.
 Roll on the Life Events table (page 34).
 8 You are on the front lines of a planetary assault and occupation.
 Gain one of Recon 1, Gun Combat (any) 1, Leadership 1 or Comms 1
-9 A mission goes disastrously wrong due to your commander’s error or incompetence, but you survive.
+9 A mission goes disastrously wrong due to your commander's error or incompetence, but you survive.
 If you report your commanding offi cer for his failure then you gain a +2 DM to your next Advancement roll.
 If you say nothing and protect him, gain him as an Ally.
 10 You are assigned to a black ops mission.
 Gain a +2 DM to your next Advancement roll.